IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - modules/dataverse-parent/pom.xml -> ``<profiles>`` -> profile "ct" -> ``<properties>`` -> Set ``<base.image.version>`` to ``${parsedVersion.majorVersion}.${parsedVersion.nextMinorVersion}``

-Now create a pull request and merge it.
+Create a pull request and put it through code review, like usual.

 For more background, see :ref:`base-supported-image-tags`.
 For an example, see https://github.com/IQSS/dataverse/pull/10896